-During the year ended December 31, 2018, the Corporation recorded a loss on sale of assets of \$3,957,000 on the divestiture by Protonex of its Power Manager assets after estimating the amount of variable consideration included in the transaction price that is constrained to be \$2,000,000, as opposed to the maximum possible earn-out amount of \$11,250,000.
+During the year ended December 31, 2018, the Corporation recorded a loss on sale of assets of \$3,957,000 on the divestiture of the Power Manager assets after estimating the amount of variable consideration included in the transaction price that is constrained to be \$2,000,000, as opposed to the above noted maximum possible earn-out amount of \$11,250,000.
 During the three months ended March 31, 2019, the Corporation recorded an additional loss on sale of assets of \$2,000,000 after adjusting the estimated amount of variable consideration from \$2,000,000 to \$nil.
-The estimate of the ultimate transaction price, including the estimate of the final amount of earn-out variable consideration that is considered constrained, will be reassessed each quarter-end during 2019.
-Any change in the estimated transaction price will result in an adjustment to the above noted loss on sale of assets which will be recognized on a prospective basis.
+During October 2019, the estimated amount of variable consideration was confirmed as \$nil as Revision failed to meet the minimum specific sales objectives in the 12-month earn-out period to trigger any additional proceeds payable to the Corporation.

-Various miscellaneous disposals also occurred during the three months ended March 31, 2019, resulting in a gain on sale of property, plant and equipment of \$5,000 offsetting the loss on sale of assets above, resulting in a net loss on sale of assets of \$1,995,000.
+Various miscellaneous disposals also occurred during the nine months ended September 30, 2019, resulting in a net gain on sale of property, plant and equipment of \$5,000 partially offsetting the loss on sale of assets above, resulting in a net loss on sale of assets of \$1,995,000.
+The proceeds on disposal of these miscellaneous items of \$5,000 and the repayment of \$2,132,000 on the above note receivable result in net proceeds on sale of property, plant, and equipment of \$2,137,000.